Corn Management after Loss of Soil Nitrogen

 • Soil drainage patterns that affect the potential for leaching and denitrification.

-Crop Stage: The stage of crop development when extreme rain events happen impacts the degree of N loss.
+Crop Stage: The growth stage when extreme rain events happen impacts the degree of N loss.
 When heavy rainfall events take place later in the growing season, much of the N needed for the crop may have already been taken up by the plants.
-Corn in the silking stage (R1), for example, has already taken up approximately 60 percent of required nitrogen, while corn in the blister stage (R2) has taken up 75 percent.2 Additional nitrogen requirements at these growth stages may come from what is left of fertilizer applied earlier in the season or from N mineralized from organic sources such as manure applications or cover crop residues.
+Corn in the silking stage (R1), for example, has already taken up approximately 60 percent of required N, and corn in the blister stage (R2) has taken up 75 percent.2 Additional N requirements at these growth stages may come from what is left of fertilizer applied earlier in the season or from N mineralized from organic sources such as manure applications or cover crop residues.
+However, there is a study that found a “rescue” application of N can help preserve yield when applied in the later development stages.11

-Type of N Applied: The type of N fertility program used can also make a difference.
-The severity of N losses from in-season heavy rainfall events will be greater when inorganic forms of N are used in contrast to the use of organic forms of N. For inorganic N fertility, much of the N applied has been converted to the nitrate form by the approximate V12 growth stage.2 The use of a nitrogen inhibitor can extend protection against the conversion of N from ammonium to nitrate forms for approximately six more weeks.2 But any nitrate left in the soil can be vulnerable to leaching and denitrification during extreme rain events.
-In contrast, N fertility that is coming from organic forms such as manure or a previous legume crop will continue to create the ammonium form of N longer in the growing season (mineralization) making N available to corn before it is nitrified and susceptible to loss.
+Type of N Applied: The type of N fertility program that is used can also make a difference.
+The severity of N losses from in-season heavy rainfall events will be greater when inorganic forms of N are used in contrast to the use of organic forms of N. For inorganic N fertility, much of the N applied has been converted to the nitrate form by roughly the V12 growth stage.2 The use of a N inhibitor can extend protection against the conversion of N from ammonium (NH4+) to nitrate forms for approximately six more weeks.2 However, any nitrate left in the soil can be vulnerable to leaching and denitrification during extreme rain events.
+In contrast, N fertility resulting from organic forms such as manure or a previous legume crop will continue to create the ammonium form of N longer in the growing season (mineralization) making N available to corn before it is nitrified and susceptible to loss.
 Rainfall later in the season can also provide conditions that support mineralization and possibly provide additional available N.

 Soil Type and Drainage Patterns: How much water a particular soil type can hold is another important factor that can impact the degree of leaching.
 By the nature of their texture, sandy soils cannot hold as much water as clay soils.
-Therefore, leaching of nitrates will occur more easily in a sandy soil compared to a clay soil.
+Therefore, leaching of nitrate will occur more easily in sandy soils compared to clay soils.
 Soil drainage patterns can also impact the amount of leaching.
-For leaching to occur, enough precipitation must be present in the soil profile to flush nitrates below the root zone.
+For leaching to occur, enough precipitation must be present in the soil profile to flush nitrate below the root zone.
 This means that enough water is present to exceed field capacity as well as to exceed the amount of water that is removed by the corn crop itself through evapotranspiration.

 There is no simple way to determine the amount of N lost from leaching or denitrification, but there are steps a grower can take to help make a good decision on whether to apply supplemental N.

 Crop Assessment: Scouting the field is one of the best ways to determine N availability from the soil.
 Pay close attention to signs of N deficiency, especially before silking.
 Corn plants exhibiting N deficiency may appear to be stunted, spindly plants with a yellowish green color.
 The older, lower leaves will have a V-shaped yellowing that starts at the leaf tip (Figure 1).
-However, keep in mind that yield potential already may be reduced by the time N deficiency is visible.3 Also, apply a certain amount of caution to visual symptoms.
-It is common to see off-color corn in wet spots, but not necessarily the result of N deficiency.
-In addition, consider the potential for productivity after soils dry.
-Yield potential may be reduced from stand damage due to waterlogged soils instead of N loss.4
+However, keep in mind that yield potential may be reduced by the time N deficiency is visible.3 Also, apply a certain amount of caution to visual symptoms.
+It is common to see off-color corn in wet spots, that is not necessarily the result of N deficiency and consider the potential for productivity after soils dry.
+Yield potential may be reduced from stand loss due to waterlogged soils instead of N loss.4

 Figure 1.
 Corn leaf showing N deficiency.
 Photo is provided courtesy of the International Plant Nutrition Institute (IPNI) and its IPNI Crop Nutrient Deficiency Image Collection.